TanishkaMarrott/Decoding-The-TOGAF-Framework/Enterprise_Continuum.md

 </br>

+> Both strike a common note-
-> Architectural continuum represents a gradation / continuous refinement of architectural elements from generic to organisation-specific elements.
-While, the Solutions Continuum help us understand the advancement of implementations from generic solutions to specific implementations.
+> A  "gradation" / refinement of architectural elements --> Moving from Generic Architectures to something way more specific --> Organisation-specific elements.

+**Layers**

-Layers:- Will remain identical for both of them
+Will remain identical for both of continuums

 1 --> Foundational :-  More like a Universal Scaffolding --> basic, fundamental building blocks that form a base for more specific structures --> DBMS, OS, netwroking services